banroku/CNNonOctave/README.md

 - setEnvironment.m
 - learnByGeneralizedCNN.m

-Firstly, run setEnvironment on your octave, to loads mnist dataset and set CNN model.
+Firstly, run setEnvironment on your octave, to load mnist dataset and set CNN model.

 Then, run learnByGeneralizedCNN.m to train CNN.
-After the training, it returns cost, accuracy, training time.
+After the training, it returns cost, accuracy for train/cv sets and also training time.

 1. First run setEnvironment on your octave.
 It loads mnist dataset and set several variables.
-It needs image package.
+And it imports image package (to use im2col function in it).
 The image package could be downloaded from octave-forge.

     https://octave.sourceforge.io/packages.php

 CNN model could be customized by change model in this setEnvironment.m.

 > %model of CNN
 > %col1: type of layer.
 0=input, 1=conv, 2=pool, 3=affine, 4=ReLU.
 > %col2: filter size for conv/pooling layer (any number for other layers)